cbisiere/tiny-prolog2/README.md

 Nonetheless, the interpreter is fully garbage collected, and has almost no hard-coded limits.

-The source code contains detailed comments (though mostly in French) about the implementation (parsing and execution).
+The source code contains detailed comments about the implementation (parsing and execution).

 ### Lists
 In Marseille syntax, a dot `.` is used to separate items in a list.
 For instance, the rules defining the insertion of an element before any item in a list could be written as: